MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/allow-com-object-registration-in-windows-defender-application-control-policy.md

 -   Windows 10
 -   Windows 11
--   Windows Server 2016 and above
+-   Windows Server 2016 and later

->[!NOTE]
+> [!NOTE]
->Some capabilities of Windows Defender Application Control are only available on specific Windows versions.
+> Some capabilities of Windows Defender Application Control are only available on specific Windows versions.
 Learn more about the [Defender App Guard feature availability](feature-availability.md).

->[!IMPORTANT]
->Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 The [Microsoft Component Object Model (COM)](/windows/desktop/com/the-component-object-model) is a platform-independent, distributed, object-oriented system for creating binary software components that can interact.
 COM specifies an object model and programming requirements that enable COM objects to interact with other objects.

+> [!IMPORTANT]
+> Some information relates to pre-released product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ### COM object configurability in WDAC policy